-A single serving flourless chocolate mug cake flavored with Baileys irish cream liqueur.
+A single serving flourless chocolate mug cake flavored with Baileys Irish cream liqueur.
 This quick and easy treat cooks in the microwave in just one minute and is perfect for St. Patrick’s Day.
+Learn how to make it plus get other Baileys dessert recipes for the holiday.

 I had all these plans for making a Baileys Irish Cream flavored dessert this weekend.
 And then Daylight Savings happened.
 And taxes happened.
 And all I really had time to do was drink a lot of Baileys.